Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect

 \section{Polarization analysis}

-We analyze the $\ff$ polarization with the motivation to reveal the $\chicj$ decay mechanism.
-In the unpolarized $\ee$ collider, the production of $\psip$ particle is tensor polarized, without longitudinal polarization \cite{pingrg}.
-The subsequent $\psip\to\gamma\chicj$ decay may transfer some polarization to the $\chicj$ states, which is manifested in the $\chicj\to\ff$ decay, showing up the unflat angular distribution of the decayed $\phi$ meson.
+We analyze the $\ff$ polarization started with $\ee$ beams.
+In the unpolarized $\ee$ collider, the production of $\psip$ particle is tensor polarized without longitudinal polarization \cite{pingrg}.
+Thus, the subsequent $\psip\to\gamma\chicj$ decay may transfer some polarization to the $\chicj$ states, which is manifested in the $\chicj\to\ff$ decay, showing up with a unflat angular distribution of the decayed $\phi$ meson.

-The spin density matrix (SDM) for the $\ff$ system encodes the full polarization information, transferred from the $\chicj$ decays.
+To get the polarization or alignment information of $\ff$ system, one has to investigate its spin density matrix (SDM), which encodes the full polarization information transferred from the $\chicj$ decays.
 In experiment, the measurement on the $\ff$ SDM plays the role to study the $\chicj$ decay mechanism, given that the polarization patten is predicted based on the decay-dynamical models.
 We follow the standard way to construct the SDM for the identical particle $\ff$ system.